sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_3_Answered.md

 i. `( a / ( b + c )) + (((d / e) - f) * g)`
 ii. `(5+6*7)$((5+6)*7))`

-Give the algorithms for preorder and postorder tree traversals.
-Represent the following expression using binary tree and write the preorder and postorder traversals for the tree generated.   `A+(B-C)*D$(E*F)`

-#### Binary Search Tree: Binary Search Trees – Basic Concepts, Operations (Insertion, Deletion, Find the smallest node, Find the largest node, and Find a requested node), Applications, Threaded Binary Trees.
+#### Binary Search Tree: Binary Search Trees – Basic Concepts, Operations (Insertion, Deletion, Find the smallest node, Find the largest node, and Find a requested node), Applications,

-Write algorithms to find Smallest node and largest node in a Binary Search Tree.

-Write C function to find the maximum element in BST.

 Write an algorithm to insert and delete an element in a Binary Search Tree.

 Explain algorithm to delete a node from the Binary Search Tree (BST) with an appropriate example.

+Write an algorithm to delete a node from the Binary Search Tree (BST).
+Explain with an appropriate example.

 Write algorithms to perform the following operations on a BST:
 i.
 Search for a requested node ii.
 Add a new node.

-Write an algorithm to delete a node from the Binary Search Tree (BST).
-Explain with an appropriate example.

 Write the algorithms for the following operations in Binary Search Tree (BST).
 i) Smallest node in a BST ii) Add node to BST iii) Search an item in a BST

+Write algorithms to find Smallest node and largest node in a Binary Search Tree.

+Write C function to find the maximum element in BST.

+Create a binary search tree using the following data entered as a sequential set:
+`14, 15, 12, 23, 5, 7, 7, 10, 33, 80, 66`

+What is Binary Search Tree?
+Create a binary search tree using the following data entered as a sequential set:  `14,15,12,23,5,7,7,10,33,80,66`

 List the applications of Binary Search Tree.
 Create a binary search tree using the following data entered as a sequential set: